seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 :ref:`personality function <personalityfn>` upon re-entry to the function, and therefore the "result type" of the ``landingpad`` instruction.
-As with calling conventions, how the personality function results are represented in LLVM IR is target specific.
+As with calling conventions, how the personality function results are represented in LLVM37 IR is target specific.

 The clauses are applied in order from top to bottom.
 If two ``landingpad`` instructions are merged together through inlining, the